 Writing a check might seem obsolete or even unnecessary to most millennials in light of all the technological advancements in payment options these days.

-In fact, a study reported by Marketwired in 2013 showed that 52% of millennials have never used a check.
+In fact, a study by Wepay showed that 52% of millennials have never used a check.
 On the other hand, 72% of small business owners still prefer to receive cash and checks as payments as opposed to card payments.
 Additionally, a lot of landlords still take checks as their preferred form of rent payment.

 What does this mean?

 It means that while check-writing is in fact eventually going to die, checks are very much still in use and so it is important that everyone learns to write them correctly.